 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your WordPress website as described in Part Two.
-Then, configure everything as described in Part 3.
-After all this is in place, you can then automate your content distribution with plugins like the ones discussed below.
+Simple … first, set up your WordPress website or blog as described in Part 2.
+Then, get it all configured as explained in Part Three.
+After all this is in place, you can then automate these processes with plugins like the ones discussed in the section below.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a brief look at a number of WordPress plugins that can be used to:
+Let’s take a quick look at a few traffic-generation plugins that can be used to:

 - Post comments automatically to other blogs

-- Syndicate content automatically to other web properties via RSS feeds
+- Post content via RSS feeds to other web properties

-You can get your posts automatically distributed to sites like Twitter, Tumblr, Facebook, LinkedIn, Google+ and more as soon as you publish your content using a plugin like JetPack.
+You can get your posts automatically distributed to sites like Tumblr, Facebook, Twitter, Google+, LinkedIn and more as soon as you publish new content using a plugin like JetPack.

 Download URL: https://jetpack.com/

-After installing Jetpack, you will need to connect the plugin to your WordPress.com account (as described in Part 3.) …
+After Jetpack has been installed, you will need to connect the plugin to the WordPress.com account set up in Part Three …

 (Make sure the Jetpack plugin is connected to your WordPress.com account)

-Once this section is configured, you will be able to automatically share your posts on Facebook, Twitter, Tumblr, GooglePlus, LinkedIn, and more …
+Once this section is configured, you will be able to automatically share your posts on Twitter, Facebook, Tumblr, LinkedIn, Google+, and more …

-(Distribute your posts automatically to various social media sites.)
+(Distribute your content automatically to various social accounts.)

 Publicize adds a new section to your Publish box …

-(Publicize details appear in your post publishing section.)
+(Publicize account options displayed in your post publishing box.)

-Now, whenever you publish new content, it will automatically get shared on every account you have set up …
+Now, whenever you publish new content, it will automatically be shared on every account you have set up …

-(As soon as you publish, your content is automatically distributed online.)
+(As soon as you publish, your new posts will be automatically shared online.)

 CommentLuv